-- Kuia, koroua and kaumātua need access to resources and services they are entitled to and need - Improved awareness and knowledge of te reo and history of the area - Capability of councils to engage effectively with iwi, hapū and whānau - Support for marae development - Support new voices to talk with Councils
+- Kuia, koroua and kaumātua need access to resources and services they are eligible for and need - Improved awareness and knowledge of te reo Māori and history of the area amongst residents - Capability of councils to engage effectively with iwi, hapū and whānau - Support for marae development - Support new voices to talk with Councils.

-There is call from Māori health leaders for a change from a contract approach to a more wholistic commission approach led by Councils so that a real difference can be made including - sharing data, stories and working together.
+There is call from Māori health leaders for a change from a contract approach to a more holistic commission approach led by Councils so that a real difference can be made including - sharing data, stories and working together.

 "The main way in which the community would like us to support celebrating language and culture is through events."
-Arts, Heritage and Culture Review Resident Survey report, Feb 2019
+Arts, Heritage and Culture Strategy Review, Survey, Feb 2019

 "There is a very account driven approach, and no-one wants to work in commission approach.
 Council could take leadership of this."
-Ronald (Snr) Karaitiana, CEO, Hauora
+Ronald (Snr) Karaitiana, CEO, Te Hauora Rūnanga O Wairarapa